-- Gateway Open Space ------ In the event the property currently owned b. by Potomac Yard Development, LLC (TM 44.03-08-01) is acquired by the City and/or the applicant and/or an open spacelandscaping easement is provided for the property, the applicant shall be responsible for providing landscaping and trees for the site.
+- b.
+Gateway Open Space ------ In the event the property currently owned by Potomac Yard Development, LLC (TM 44.03-08-01) is acquired by the City and/or the applicant and/or an open spacelandscaping easement is provided for the property, the applicant shall be responsible for providing landscaping and trees for the site.
 The applicant shall be responsible for preparing a landscape plan for approval as part of Landbay IV.
 The landscaping and associated improvements shall be completed prior to the issuance of a certificate of occupancy permit for Landbay IV.
-The applicant shall be responsible for all maintenance landscaping. of (P&Z)(RP&CA) - Powhatan Park ----i.
-The applicant shall provide a monetary c. contribution for improvements/maintenance to Powhatan Park, pursuant to the Braddock Metro Neighborhood Plan, which shall be paid prior to the issuance of the first certificate of occupancy permit for the first Landbay(s) and/or building(s).
-The City shall be responsible for the design and installation of the improvements/maintenance which may include fencing, lighting, sidewalks and streetscape improvements adjacent to the park on Route 1, landscaping and signage which shall be designed in consultation with the adjoining community.
-(P&Z) (RP&CA) CONDITION AMENDED BY PC ii.
-The applicant shall be responsible for pedestrian improvements at the terminus of Bashford Lane and Route 1 which shall consist of elements such as landscaping, lighting, and sidewalk improvements to the satisfaction of the Directors of P&Z and T&ES and in consultation with the community.
-The improvements shall be installed prior to the certificate of occupancy permit for the first Landbay and/or building.
-(PC)
+The applicant shall be responsible for all landscaping. maintenance of (P&Z)(RP&CA) - Powhatan Park -----The applicant shall provide a monetary c. contribution for improvements/maintenance to Powhatan Park, pursuant to the Braddock Metro Neighborhood Plan, which shall be paid prior to the issuance of the first certificate of occupancy permit for the first Landbay(s) and/or building(s).
+The City shall be responsible for the design and installation the of improvements/maintenance which mav include fencing, lighting, sidewalks and streetscape improvements adjacent to the park on Route 1, landscaping and signage which shall be designed in consultation with the adjoining community.
+(P&Z) (RP&CA)